 The organisation will not transfer your data outside the UK.

 The organisation takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

 For how long does the organisation keep data?

-If your application for employment, or for a self-employed subcontractor role is unsuccessful, the organisation will hold your data on file for 12 months after the end of the relevant recruitment process.
-If you agree to allow the organisation to keep your personal data on file, the organisation will hold your data on file for a further 6 months for consideration for future employment opportunities and/or self-employed subcontractor opportunities.
+If your application for employment, or for a self-employed subcontractor role is unsuccessful, the organisation will hold your data on file for up to 12 months after the end of the relevant recruitment process.
+If you then agree to allow the organisation to keep your personal data on file, the organisation will hold your data on file for a further 6 months for consideration for future employment opportunities and/or self-employed subcontractor opportunities.
 At the end of that period or once you withdraw your consent, your data is deleted or destroyed.